marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

     ...
 ```

-which can be used to test the implementation.
-We're including an explicit engine parameter because  after other automata have been implemented we can use this function as a universal interface for testing them all.
+This includes an explicit engine parameter as we'll eventually test other automata implementations.

 ### Design

-Building \\(\mathcal{A}\_{POS}(\alpha)\\) means constructing the relevant pieces of information laid out above from the regex string.
-We could build some ad-hoc processing of the pattern for each piece, but my intuition says that this would become unwieldy quickly and be very resistant to future expansions.
+Building \\(\mathcal{A}\_{POS}(\alpha)\\) means extracting the relevant info from a pattern string.
+We could build ad-hoc processing of the pattern for all this, but my intuition says that this would become unwieldy quickly and be very resistant to future expansions.
 We want a more structured approach, and recursion seems the obvious answer.
 Why?
-Because of the recursive nature of regexes and the kind of information we're trying to extract from them.
+Because regexes are recursive and highly composable by nature, we can take advantage of this.

 This reason should hopefully become more convincing as we go, but to give some immediate motivation let's consider how regexes themselves are formally defined.
-Often this definition is given recursively in the following way:
+Often this is given recursively in the following way,

 - Given an alphabet \\(\Sigma\\),
 - then every letter \\(\sigma\in\Sigma\\) is a regular expression.[^1]